aridjayarecipes/cutesrecipes.web.app/content/post/2468-simple-way-to-prepare-any-night-of-the-week-cabbage-diet-soup.md

 - "1 bunch carrots"
 - "2 each fresh corn"
 recipeinstructions:
-- "in large pot heat oil & stir garlic & onions to brown slightly"
+- "in large pot heat oil &amp; stir garlic &amp; onions to brown slightly"
-- "add both cans of diced tomatoes & water"
+- "add both cans of diced tomatoes &amp; water"
-- "add cabbage, carrots, celery, corn. cover with lid & bring to simmer."
+- "add cabbage, carrots, celery, corn. cover with lid &amp; bring to simmer."
-- "you can add any vegetable or pasta to your liking. i use diced tomatoes with jalepeno because it has a nice kick with flavor. once carrots & celery are tender, soup is cooked. can be eaten heated or chilled. you can also cook in large batches and freeze it to make it last longer."
+- "you can add any vegetable or pasta to your liking. i use diced tomatoes with jalepeno because it has a nice kick with flavor. once carrots &amp; celery are tender, soup is cooked. can be eaten heated or chilled. you can also cook in large batches and freeze it to make it last longer."
 categories:
 - Recipe
 tags: